-River Oaks United Methodist Church began nearly 80 years ago when two young men, Rev. R.B.
+River Oaks United Methodist Church began over 80 years ago when two young men, Rev. R.B.
 Jackson and Mr. Julian C. Hyer, were encouraged by Dr. J. Score to organize a Methodist church in the Castleberry community.
 On Sunday, February 13, 1937, these two men met with nine interested Methodists to organize a Sunday School class which Mr. Hyer would teach.
 On Easter of that year, Rev. S. A. Ashburn, a retired Methodist minister, held the first church service, and by May, Rev. Earl T. Wright had begun holding regular services.
 Finally, on September 26, 1937, the Castleberry Methodist Church was chartered with 43 members.

 Services were first held in the old Castleberry School House.
 Later the Methodist Church purchased their own land adjoining the school.
 There they met for five years holding services under a brush arbor until a small frame building could be completed.